plainC/wrest/README.md

 ## To use

-Wrest provides signals for each Rest protocol commands.
+Wrest provides signals for each REST protocol command.
 Just bind a callback function each one of them (`on_get`, `on_post`, `on_put`, `on_patch`, etc.).
 In addition, bind also `on_error`.
 Binding is done, for instance